 Student success at Royal TV Society Yorkshire Student Awards 2021

-Canada’s Keepers, a documentary made by 3rd Year Film, Photography and Media students wins the non-scripted section of this years Royal TV Society Yorkshire Student Awards 2021.
+Canada’s Keepers, a documentary made by 3rd year Film, Photography and Media students, wins the non-scripted section of this years Royal TV Society Yorkshire Student Awards 2021.

-Congratulations to recent Film, Photography and Media graduates Mia Frank, Seila Laloui, Minori Iwahashi, Monica Athnasious and final year Media and Communications student Karyan Au-Yeung for their outstanding 3rd year film at the RTS Yorkshire student awards, winning two awards for Best Non-Scripted Film and a craft award for Sound.
+Congratulations to recent Film, Photography and Media graduates Mia Frank, Seila Laloui, Minori Iwahashi, Monica Athnasious and final year Media and Communication student Karyan Au-Yeung for their outstanding 3rd year film at the RTS Yorkshire student awards, winning two awards for Best Non-Scripted Film and a craft award for Sound.

 Their powerful documentary “Canada’s Keepers” examined an untold story of a group of native Canadian Women and the history of this group’s oppression.

 <iframe title="Canada's Keepers" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/6bb668b7a05c421ba9b3a996f8ffdbcb1d" allowfullscreen msallowfullscreen allow="fullscreen"></iframe>

 Due to the pandemic, the usual multiple category awards were limited to only two categories scripted (fiction) and non-scripted (factual).
 The film’s success is even more outstanding as a result as it was up against films from multiple categories and formats across institutes in the Yorkshire region.